andywiecko/BurstMathUtils/README.md

 ## Features

-Package contains single static class with utilities (and extensions), i.e. `MathUtils` which includes many useful functions related to the following categories [Algebra](#algebra),
+Package contains a single static class with utilities (and extensions), i.e. `MathUtils` which includes many useful functions related to the following categories [Algebra](#algebra),
 [Primitives](#primitives),